PSY8071 Child and Adolescent Psychopathology

 Students should refer to the Assessment Procedure http://policy.usq.edu.au/documents.php?id=14749PL (point 4.2.4)

 Requirements for student to be awarded a passing grade in the course:

 To be assured of receiving a passing grade students must achieve at least 50% of the weighted marks each for the essay and workshop presentation and at least 70% of the total weighted marks for the skills exercises, and must attend all workshops.

 Method used to combine assessment results to attain final grade:

-The final grade will be determined by the addition of the marks obtained on each assignment and the in-class test, weighted as indicated in the Assessment Details.
+The final grade will be determined on the basis of the weighted aggregate of the marks (or grades) obtained for each of the summative assessment items in the course.